 The respondent is a Kurdish-Iraqi national.
 He arrived in Greece on September 3rd, together with his family composed of his wife and three daughters, 4 years old, 14 years old, and 18 years old.
 They are currently back in Iraq, after being pushed back from Greece to Turkey, from where they were subsequently deported to Iraq.

-The respondent arrived in Thessaloniki through the land border and tried to access the asylum procedure and went to a police station where he expressing his will to apply for asylum.
+The respondent arrived in Thessaloniki through the land border and tried to access the asylum procedure and went to a police station where he expressed his will to apply for asylum.
 He waited in the police station for about 4 hours before deciding to leave since the police officers were refusing to register his application.
 He states that his children were exhausted.
 For the following 4 days they stayed in a hotel in the city after which they left and went to Lagadikia camp, located 40 km far from Thessaloniki.

 In the camp they were assisted by camp residents with food and a place to stay, while organizations provided them with other non food items as well as food.
 They were allowed to stay in a container with one other unregistered family, but since their asylum application was still not submitted the police was notified.
 On September 16th, police officers arrived in the camp, 10 uniformed officers in total according to the respondent and transferred them to a police station 20-25 minutes drive from the camp.
 They were told they will be registered and issued the necessary documentation.
 They were not fingerprinted, nor their information was registered, the respondent reports.
 Additionally, he states that the policemen purchased food for the people detained from the cash belonging to them.
 The respondent states that he expressed his wish to apply for asylum with the help of his oldest daughter who spoke English to the officers.